yogiman12/button-ripple-effect/README.md

 # button-ripple-effect
-tasks for web dev lecture in BST collage
+Tasks for web dev lecture in BST collage.